Eurybia divaricata

 Eurybia divaricata (syn.
 Aster divaricatus), the white wood aster, is an herbaceous plant native to eastern North America.
-It occurs in the eastern United States, primarily in the Appalachian Mountains, though it is also present in southeastern Canada, but only in about 25 populations in the provinces of Ontario and Quebec.
+It occurs in the eastern United States, primarily in the Appalachian Mountains, though it is also present in southeastern Canada, in the provinces of Ontario, Quebec and Nova Scotia.
 In the U.S. it is abundant and common, but in Canada it is considered threatened due to its restricted distribution.
 It has been introduced to a number of countries in Europe.
 It can be found in dry open woods as well as along wood-edges and clearings.
 The species is distinguished by its flower heads that have yellow centers and white rays that are arranged in flat-topped corymbiform arrays, emerging in the late summer through fall.
 Other distinguishing characteristics include its serpentine stems and sharply serrated narrow heart-shaped leaves.
 The white wood aster is sometimes used in cultivation in both North America and Europe due to it being quite tough and for its showy flowers.